Maxik073/Maxik073/README.md

 - 👋 Hi, I’m @Maxik073
-- 👀 I’m interested in web technologies especially javascript
+- 👀 I’m interested in web technologies especially javascript and typescript
-- 🌱 I’m currently learning flutter 2
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on some libraries
 - 📫 How to reach me: marcpusa95@protonmail.com